PEERS Board of Directors

 Qualifications: Two Bachelors degrees, formerly served as a contract language interpreter with the U.S. Department of State for 18 years

 Comments: Before resigning from the U.S. State Department in 2004 due to excessive secrecy demands, Fred served for many years as a language interpreter for presidents and other dignitaries.
-He has dedicated himself both to informing the public about major cover-ups happening in our world, and to inspiring others to transform ourselves and our world through love and empowerment.
+He has dedicated himself both to informing the public about major corruption and cover-ups happening in our world, and to inspiring others to transform ourselves and our world through love and empowerment.
 Fred's deepest commitment in life is "I give all that I am into the service of All That Is."
 He played a key role in the development of the Personal Growth Courses.
 Fred has also written an essay on his incredible personal journey.

 Duties: President of PEERS board of directors, support for online courses